Hearty Vegetarian Chili Con Carne! This is the kind of chili that will satisfy everyone at your table.

 This is the easiest chili recipe.
 You can make it harder by using fresh tomatoes, which means removing the skins and seeds and finely chopping them, but why would you?
 You can also use soaked and cooked dried beans if you prefer.
 In that case I’d suggest using only kidney beans so you don’t have to soak three different types of beans.
 Also, if you prefer to make chili in a crock-pot, I encourage you to sauté the onion, pepper, cauliflower, and garlic in a pan before adding them to the pot.

-First – Sauté the onion, jalapeno, cauliflower, and garlic on low heat for approximately 5 to 8 minutes, or until the onion is soft and translucent.
+STEP ONE – Sauté the onion, jalapeno, cauliflower, and garlic on low heat for approximately 5 to 8 minutes, or until the onion is soft and translucent.
 If the vegetables begin to stick to the pan add a few tablespoons (30 ml) of water to deglaze the pan.
 If you want to cook them in oil use 1 tbsp (15 ml).

-Second – Add the tomatoes, water, beans, spices, vegan Worcestershire sauce, and bay leaf and stir until completely combined.
+STEP TWO– Add the tomatoes, water, beans, spices, vegan Worcestershire sauce, and bay leaf and stir until completely combined.
 Bring to a boil.

-Third – Reduce the heat to a low simmer and cook for at least three hours.
+STEP THREE – Reduce the heat to a low simmer and cook for at least three hours.
 Stir frequently to prevent scorching.
 When ready, the chili will be thick, not watery.

 Top the chili with shredded vegan cheddar cheese, chopped onions, chopped fresh tomatoes, guacamole, or whatever you like on your chili.

 Make this and let us know what you think.
 We love to hear from you!
 And, don’t forget to take a picture of your gorgeous creation and tag us @veganosity on Instagram.

 Let’s connect!
 Hop on over to our Facebook page and give it a like, and follow us on Instagram and Twitter, and follow us and share this and other Veganosity recipes on Pinterest.
 We’d be so grateful if you did.
 If you like this recipe and can’t wait to see what we’re going to share next, subscribe to Veganosity.
 Just fill in the subscription box above our picture in the top right corner of the page.
 And, Alex and I love hearing from you, please leave a comment and let us know what you think of our recipes.